Health Issues Dentists Can Spot Right Away

 Mouth sores that do simply do not heal even after weeks can sometimes be a manifestation of oral cancer.
 Typically, the first sign of oral cancer can look unsuspicious—a small spot inside the mouth.
 Red or white in color, it can surface on the lips, tongue, gums, inside of the cheek and other mouth areas.

 For a comprehensive dental care screening, call (02) 9808 2588 today.
-At Putney Dental Care, we will take note of the symptoms and recommend you to reliable doctors who can perform tests to confirm any illness.Give dad a winning smile this Father’s Day Ask a Dentist: How is Teeth Grinding Damaging to My Oral Health?
+At Putney Dental Care, we will take note of the symptoms and recommend you to reliable doctors who can perform tests to confirm any illness.What does your Oral Health say about you?
+Ask a Dentist: How is Teeth Grinding Damaging to My Oral Health?

 Latest from the Dental Blog

 Braces are the tried and true method to solve many orthodontic and cosmetic issues.
 This is achieved through constant pressure…

 Good dental hygiene is important for everyone’s oral health.
 It’s especially important for women, as natural hormonal changes throughout a…